Cdiamondcoin/cdc-token/README.md

-# Diamond network CDC token Smart Contract
+# CDiamondcoin Diamond Exchange Smart Contract

-One of the main purposes of [Diamond Network Project](https://cdiamondcoin.com/) is to create a diamond backed stable coin.
-To use the services of the platform you will need a utility token called [DPT](https://github.com/Cdiamondcoin/dpt-token) - Diamond Platform Token.
-Current repository contains the [ERC20](https://github.com/ethereum/EIPs/issues/20) compatible smart contract of CDC token, and also the smart contract supporting the Exchange of CDC.
+One of the main goal of [Diamond Network Project](https://cdiamondcoin.com/) is to create a diamond backed stable coin.
+In order to enable this an exchange is needed where users can buy and sell their diamonds on the chain while the physical diamonds are sored in safe and regularly audited sotres.
+This smart contract can handle both investment diamonds and the CDC stablecoin.

 ## Prerequisities